Academic Programs

 BPH 305.
 Issues in Health Disparities.
 3 Credit Hours.

 This course will be an introduction to the general research on health systems and health disparities.
-Emphasis will be paced on social, biological, economic, and social policy issues that impact on the health of minority populations.
+Emphasis will be placed on social, biological, economic, and social policy issues that impact on the health of minority populations.
 Concepts associated with epidemiology, poverty, racism, public policy, and international politics will be explored.

 Components: LEC.